Mateleo/ExcelToSankey/README.md

-# ExcelToShankey
+# ExcelToSankey
 ## Overview
-ExcelToShankey is a simple web application built with Vue.js and Tailwind CSS.
+ExcelToSankey is a simple web application built with Vue.js and Tailwind CSS.
 It takes a specific input format and transforms it into a Shankey diagram-friendly output.

 ## Features
 1 - **Input Transformation:** The application transforms input data in a specific format into a format suitable for creating Shankey diagrams.